-Every field service business faces this question: do you charge a flat rate per job, or bill for time and materials?
-Both models work.
-The right choice depends on your trade, how predictable your jobs are, and what your customers expect when they see a quote.
+Sooner or later every field service business has to answer it: do you charge a flat rate per job, or bill for time and materials?
+Both work.
+Which one fits comes down to your trade, how predictable your jobs are, and what your customers expect to see when you hand them a quote.

 How flat-rate pricing works